Hz-Create/Arc_compressor/README.md

 Can you see how to use and beware to use.
 Please see all.

+This program executes compress.bat/ntcompress.exe, converts the file name, etc., and saves it.

 ## ～How to use～
 The program can process multiple .arc files.